ASCRO is the business organisation for life science service providers and CROs active in Sweden.

-Dialogues with MPA, LIF and SKL.
 In 2017, ASCRO and LIF signed an associative agreement in order to be able to work closer together and join forces in areas of common interest.
 The agreement also means that ASCRO’s members agree to follow the ethical rules that apply to the medical industry in Sweden.
 ASCRO share offices with LIF on Sveavägen 63 in Stockholm.

-• act as an independent interest group and voice for CROs active in Sweden providing consultancy services to academia, the pharmaceutical-, biotech- and medical technology industry.
+• act as an independent interest group and voice for life science service providers active in Sweden and companies that are providing consultancy services to the pharmaceutical-, biotech- and medical technology industry and academia.

 • represent and promote the common interests of its members towards sponsors, governmental agencies/bodies, research organizations and similar entities.